 - Educate yourself about coaching.
 Thousands of articles have been written about coaching in the past few years.
 The ICF Research Portal also hosts coaching-research articles, case studies, journals, and more.

 - Know your objectives for working with a coach.

 - Interview three coaches before you decide on one.
 Ask each about his or her experience, qualifications and skills.
-Also ask for at least two references.
+Also ask for at least

 - Remember, coaching is an important relationship.
 Make sure a connection exists between you and the coach you choose.

 Questions to Ask a Prospective Coach

 - What is your coaching experience (number of individuals coached, years of experience, types of coaching situations, etc.)?

 - What is your coach-specific training (enrolled in an ICF approved training program, other coach-specific training, etc.)

 - What is your coaching specialty or areas in which you most often work?